-I am a Lecturer and Resarch Scientist in the School of Biological Sciences, University of Essex, UK.
+I am a Lecturer and Resarch Scientist in the School of Life Sciences, University of Essex, UK.

 I have a laboratory fitted out with high-end spectrophotometers including stopped-flow and laser flash, with HPLC, UHPLC, plate readers, incubators, fermentor and other research equipment.

-Applications for PhDs and MSDs are welcome (MSD is a one year research-based MSc), please click here for futher detais.
+Applications for PhDs and MSDs (research-based MSc) are welcome), please click here for futher detais.

 Engineering a new generation of artifical hemoglobin-based blood substitutes or oxygen carrier.
 We are using molecular engineering to incorperate through protein electron transfer pathways to enable the bodies own antioxidants to detoxify this vital of oxygen carrying proteins.
 In addition we are looking at new ways to homogeneously PEGylate the protein without discruption of hemoglobin's cooperative oxygen binding nature.

 Did you know humans have 5 different types of hemoglobin?
 Other the the red blood cell hemoglobin and the muscle's myoglobin, there are 3 new members of this family:

 Neuroglobin, found mainly in brain tissue, this protein may have links to protection against neurodegenerative diseases like Alzheimer's.

 Cytoglobin, found in almost all tissues, this protein may pretect some cancer cells against chemotherapy and radiotherapy.

 Androglobin, a unique new hemoglobin found in lungs and testes and may have links to spermatogenesis.
 Our lab is investigating the structure and function of this novel protein.